baulml/transitfinder/README.md

 # visualTP
-> Visualization tool for transit photometry with Kepler and TESS
+> Visualization tool for analyzing lightcurves from Kepler and TESS

 ### Requirements
   * Python 3